Giancarl021/Message-Video-Generator/README.md

 ### TO DO

-* Run Video-Maker in different process.
+* Add Credentials asking on first run
 * Add Sources Tab
 * Add Open Source Licenses Tab
 * Add multi-language support (file with static texts for translations)